nafitzgerald/nrl-qasrl/README.md

 This model uses 8 LSTM-layers for both span detection and question generation, and a 4-layer LSTM generator.
 It also uses ELMo deep contextualized word representations.
+This model achieves 85.0% F1 span detection (with t=0.5) and 47.6% question prediction accuracy on the dense dev set (compared to 81.3 and 47.2 for the model reported in our paper).

 To run predictions with this model on new text, prepare a JSON-lines document with one line for each sentence with the following format: